kottans/web/README04.md

 6. [Travis CI with your GitHub repo](https://github.com/mbonaci/mbo-storm/wiki/Integrate-Travis-CI-with-your-GitHub-repo)

+Finish the courses and put the screenshots of the finished lessons lists in the task_4 folder and the links in the README.md file in the root of task_4 folder.
 When you finish this task you can start the next one:

 [Test 6](https://github.com/Kottans/web/blob/master/README05.md)